MeteoSwiss/realtime_pollen_calibration/README.md

 `station_obs_file`: Observed hourly pollen concentrations (ATAB format) of the latest 120 hours relative to the target date of `pov_outfile`.
 The timestamps of the data in this file may vary depending on data availability, time of extraction etc. Missing values are allowed but at least 50% of each station must be there.
 If not, the package exits with status 1 and tells the user.
 `station_mod_file`: Modelled hourly pollen concentrations (ATAB format) of the latest 120 hours relative to the target date of `pov_outfile`.
 The timestamps of the data in this file may vary depending on data availability, time of extraction etc. In case of missing values the package exits with status 1 and tells the user.
 Same stations as in `station_obs_file` (only used if the module `update_strength` is called).
 `hour_incr`: Increment of the timestamp of the outfile relative to the infile in hours (defaults to 1; negative values also supported).
 This parameter should be adapted if the calibration is done for a subsequent run more than one hour ahead.
+`max_miss_stns`: Maximum number of stations with more than 50% missing observations.
+If there are less than 50% missing observation per station, they are replaced by the mean of the remaining observations; if there are more than 50% missing observations per station, the station is removed from pollen calibration.
+If there are more stations removed than mas_miss_stns, the pollen calibration is stopped and an alert is issued.

 ### How to run the package